TechEmpower/FrameworkBenchmarks/frameworks/Java/officefloor/README.md

 OfficeFloor is targeted at cloud and SOA/micro-service environments.
 In these environments, applications do not operate in isolation with a single database.
 Applications need to interact with multiple other services that result in:

 * *synchronous threading models* : starving new requests of a thread if all threads in the pool tie up on a slow downstream system
-* *aynchronous single threaded* : hard to write and hard to get write (so OfficeFloor allows synchronous code co-ordinated asynchronously for faster development and faster performance)
+* *aynchronous single threaded* : hard to write and hard to get right (so OfficeFloor allows synchronous code co-ordinated asynchronously for faster development and faster performance)

 Furthermore, OfficeFloor handles this by using separate thread pools per downstream systems.
 This way if a down stream system goes slow, only threads of that thread pool tie up.
 Requests using other downstream resources continue to be serviced by the separated thread pools.